stac-utils/stac-fastapi-pgstac/README.md

 ### Hydration

-To configure **stac-fastapi-pgstac** to [hydrate search result items in the API](https://github.com/stac-utils/pgstac#runtime-configurations), set the `USE_API_HYDRATE` environment variable to `true` or explicitly set the option in the PGStac Settings object.
+To configure **stac-fastapi-pgstac** to [hydrate search result items in the API](https://stac-utils.github.io/pgstac/pgstac/#runtime-configurations), set the `USE_API_HYDRATE` environment variable to `true` or explicitly set the option in the PGStac Settings object.

 ### Migrations

-PgSTAC is an external project and the may be used by multiple front ends.
-For Stac FastAPI development, a Docker image (which is pulled as part of the docker-compose) is available via the [Github container registry](https://github.com/stac-utils/pgstac/pkgs/container/pgstac/81689794?tag=latest).

-There is also a Python utility as part of PgSTAC ([pypgstac](https://stac-utils.github.io/pgstac/pypgstac/)) that includes a migration utility.
+There is a Python utility as part of PgSTAC ([pypgstac](https://stac-utils.github.io/pgstac/pypgstac/)) that includes a migration utility.
-The PgSTAC version required by stac-fastapi-pgstac is found in the [setup](http://github.com/stac-utils/stac-fastapi-pgstac/blob/main/setup.py) file.

-In order to migrate database versions you can use the migration utility:
+To use:

 ```shell
 pypgstac migrate